cran/aifeducation/README.md

 they are more familiar with, every AI trained with this package is evaluated with the following measures and concepts:

-- Iota Concept of the Second Generation (Berding & Pargmann 2022)
+- Iota Concept of the Second Generation (Berding & Pargmann 2022).
-- Krippendorff’s Alpha (Krippendorff 2019)
+- Krippendorff’s Alpha (Krippendorff 2019).
-- Percentage Agreement
+- Percentage Agreement.
-- Gwet’s AC1/AC2 (Gwet 2014)
+- Gwet’s AC1/AC2 (Gwet 2014).
-- Kendall’s coefficient of concordance W
+- Kendall’s coefficient of concordance W.
-- Cohen’s Kappa unweighted (Cohen 1960)
+- Cohen’s Kappa unweighted (Cohen 1960).
-- Cohen’s Kappa with equal weights (Cohen 1968)
+- Cohen’s Kappa with equal weights (Cohen 1968).
-- Cohen’s Kappa with squared weights (Cohen 1968)
+- Cohen’s Kappa with squared weights (Cohen 1968).
-- Fleiss’ Kappa for multiple raters without exact estimation (Fleiss 1971)
+- Fleiss’ Kappa for multiple raters without exact estimation (Fleiss 1971).

 In addition, some traditional measures from machine learning literature are also available: